His name is Lucius Scipio Servius, or Skipio to those who call him friend.

 Skipio smirks.
 “Father claims it was a reconnaissance mission,”

 “Recon, indeed,” Planus cracks.
-“The sort where the enemy tribes line up onshore for inspection before you can land,”
+“The sort where the enemy tribes meet you onshore to inspect your fleet before you can land,”

-“What says Caesar of this development?”
+“What says Caesar of this newfound information?”
 Planus wonders.

-“We’re setting sail after the last snow,” Castor reveals.
+“We’re setting sail after the last snow,” Castor reveals, eyes bright.

 “More glory before the common man.”
-Planus mocks under his breath, then hardens his brow.
-“There’s no reason for a campaign across the water but to feed Rome slaves and make him a legend.”
+Planus mocks under his breath.
+“There’s no reason for a campaign across the water but to feed Rome slaves and make him a legend,”

 Castor beholds their disrespect in silence.

-“His intentions became bare when he tasked us to murder unarmed civilians at Octodurus.”
-Planus notices young Castor’s glare.
+“His intentions were borne when he tasked us to murder unarmed civilians at Octodurus.”
+Planus sees young Castor’s glare.
 “Never fear, little brother.
 I follow orders and only question them among my closest friends,”

 “Your bitterness is palpable,” the young man pouts.